African - American First Ladies of Distinction

 Elizabeth Taylor Greenfield

-Elizabeth Taylor Greenfield (1809 -1876), a concert artist, was the first to win recognition outside the United States (England) when she gave a command performance for Queen Victoria at Buckingham Palace in 1853.http://www.youtube.com/watch?v=JihudsPjAfw
+Elizabeth Taylor Greenfield (1809–1876), a celebrated concert artist, was the first to gain recognition outside the United States, performing for Queen Victoria at Buckingham Palace in 1853.

 Sissieretta Jones